Universidad Tecnológica de México: Atizapán Campus (State of Mexico)

 Inaugurated on 31 August 1999, located in the municipality of Atizapán de Zaragoza, in the State of Mexico, for students of high school programs, bachelor programs, postgraduate studies and continuing education.
 The campus was built on what used to be an extensive sports club.
 The first stage of its construction was completed in 1999.
 Later the buildings of the campus were completed having a capacity of around 12,000 students.

 Ecatepec Campus (State of Mexico)

-Opened on 30 September 2002, located in the State of Mexico, teaching high school and 12 bachelor degree programs.
+Opened on 30 September 2002, located in the State of Mexico, teaching high school and 12 bachelor's degree programs.

 Zapopan Campus (State of Jalisco)

 In response to the increase in demand, this campus began operations in September 2004; it is located in Anillo Periférico Poniente 79000, Jardines del Collí, Zapopan, State of Jalisco.
 In 2008, this campus ceased to be part of UNITEC.

 Campus Cumbres (State of Nuevo León)

 Opens its doors in September 2004, it is located at Palmas Avenue No. 5500, Cumbres Sector 4, Monterrey, State of Nuevo León.
 In 2008, this campus ceased to be part of UNITEC.